Release automation and testing on CI

 fi

-- name: Create relase
+- name: Create release

 if: env.RELEASE_VERSION != ''